 With that level of uncertainty in mind, it’s no surprise that half of shoppers review a retailer’s returns policy before buying — and that half of shoppers have returned something in the last year.

 Much like a shipping policy, it’s critical to make your returns policy clear and straightforward.
-Transparency is an integral part of the ecommerce customer experience; There should be no hidden fees associated with returns, and if customers will be responsible for return shipping costs, which can help you reduce shipping costs, make sure that information is presented clearly.
+Transparency is an integral part of the ecommerce customer experience.
+There should be no hidden fees associated with returns, and if customers will be responsible for return shipping costs, which can help you reduce shipping costs, make sure that information is presented clearly.

 Transparency is equally important once your customers’ returns are on their way back to you or your ecommerce fulfillment partner.
 Customers will inevitably have questions about the status of their return shipment and refund or exchange.
 We recommend giving your customers tracking information for their return shipment and/or automatic text alerts once their return has been received and refunded.

 Fail to provide the ecommerce return policy that shoppers expect, and they won’t buy.
 Make the returns process a confusing hassle, and they won’t come back.
 But create a transparent, seamless policy and process, and you’ll see a boost in brand loyalty — and your bottom line.

 State of ecommerce returns and 2020 stats

 As online sales increase year over year, so do ecommerce return rates.
 As we near the end of 2019, here is the current state of ecommerce returns: